 “Egypt is the Gift of the Nile” is an old saying passed spontaneously through the minds of most people all over the world without paying attention or realizing its real meaning or importance.
-There is no natural landmark on the world that can capture the imagination just like the Nile River.
-The Nile River is more than just a river but a gateway to the heavens and a means of communication between a wide variety of nations from Lake Victoria till the Arabian Desert and the Nile delta.
+There is no natural landmark in the world that can capture the imagination just like the Nile River.
+The Nile River is more than just a river but a gateway to the heavens and a means of communication between a wide variety of nations from Lake Victoria to the Arabian Desert and the Nile delta.

 The Nile River is the main water source in all these countries which its water is pumped from two tributaries they are:-

 1. The White Nile

 The major stream starts from the Great Lakes in Central Africa.

 2. The Blue Nile